EdDataScienceEES/tutorial-EllieBestington/index.md

 We are mainly focusing on the coefficients table and specifically the 'estimate' column.
 Let's break it down.

 Our intercept row simply states where the line will cross the y-axis.
-The Year row simply states the value in which y increases each year (or in otherwords, the gradient of the line).
+The Year row states the value in which y changes each year (or in otherwords, the gradient of the line).
 So, in our model above it would appear that our line crosses at 1.71 and increases by 0.012 per year.
 Or if we put it into the context of our data, in year 0 we have 1.71 hummingbirds and the population increases by 0.012 each year.

-However, like most things in ecology, it isn't that straightforward!
+__However, like most things in ecology, it isn't that straightforward!__

 __We need to take the exponential of these numbers__.
 Why?
 Well, it's because we have a poisson distribution.
 For the human brain we like straight lines, and in order to keep the graph having a straight line of best fit (instead of curved exponential), when R builds the model, it had to take a log of each count value.
 So when we interpret the output, we need to reverse what R did in the background and take an exponential of the values in the table.
 Luckily R has a lovely line of code to do this for us: